SorinaHamidifar/BlackForge/README.md

 # ==========================================
-# Project: EliteForge  production-ready solutions.
+# Project: EliteForge  production-ready solut
 # Description:
 # An elite development hub where ideas are forged
 # into powerful, production-ready solutions.